CrazyPython/gpt3-cli/README.md

 # gpt3-cli
-Command-line interface for OpenAI's GPT-3
+Streaming command-line interface for OpenAI's GPT-3
 ### Usecases
  * Use GPT-3 distraction-free: Just you and the terminal
  * Command-line remembers your past prompts and output history
+ * Command-line streams just like the Playground
 ### Features
  - [x] Streaming
  - [x] Any temperature up to 2.0 (unlike Playground)